“I done drew the line. Just like the Alamo. You’re either on one side of the line or the other. I don’t want to ever

-While the Battle of the Alamo was going on, Texas declared its independence from Mexico at a convention on March 1, 1836.
-Five of its delegates were appointed to draft the document, completed overnight and signed the next day, March 2.
-David G. Burnett was made president, and Lorenzo de Zavala was chosen as vice president.
+While the Battle of the Alamo was ongoing, Texas declared its independence from Mexico at a convention at Washington-on-the-Brazos on March 1, 1836.
+Five of its delegates were appointed to draft the document, which was completed overnight and signed the next day, March 2.
+David G. Burnett was president, and Lorenzo de Zavala was chosen as vice president.

 Santa Anna continued his campaign, and before General Sam Houston could prevent it, the Mexicans surprised a force under Colonel James W. Fannin at Goliad.
 They destroyed this garrison in the same brutal manner as in their attack upon the Alamo.

-Without realizing his small army was not prepared to fight Santa Anna out in the open, Houston soon ordered a retreat towards the U.S. border, and many settlers also fled in the same direction.
+Without realizing his small army was not prepared to fight Santa Anna out in the open, Houston soon ordered a retreat towards the U.S. border, and many settlers fled in the same direction.
 Santa Anna’s army gave chase.

 On April 20, 1836, both armies met at the San Jacinto River.
-Separating them was large sloping ground with tall grass, which the Texans used as cover.
+Large sloping ground with tall grass was separating them, which the Texans used as cover.
 Soon the Mexicans were reinforced, and Santa Anna ordered his men to stand down, sure that the Texans would not attack his superior force.
 He allowed his troops, stretched by the ongoing forced marches, to rest.
 However, the next afternoon, he and his men were surprised when the smaller force of Texans attacked.
 In a battle that lasted only about 18 minutes, Santa Anna’s entire force was killed or captured by Sam Houston’s heavily outnumbered army.
 Only nine Texans died.